sez11a/liferay-docs/develop/tutorials/articles/07-web-services/05-service-access-policies.markdown

    For example, in the case of the OAuth app, an `AuthVerifier` implementation assigns the policy choosen by the user in the authorization step.

-2. The OSGi module level, via the following service access profile modules:
+2. The OSGi module level, via the following service access policy modules:

     - `com.liferay.portal.security.service.access.policy.api.jar`
     - `com.liferay.portal.security.service.access.policy.service.jar`
     - `com.liferay.portal.security.service.access.policy.web.jar`

-    These OSGi modules can be used to manage Service Access Policies programmatically.
-You can find their source code [here in GitHub](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/portal-security).
+    These OSGi modules are active in Liferay by default and you can use them to manage Service Access Policies programmatically.
+You can find their source code
+    [here in GitHub](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/portal-security).
     Each module publishes a list of packages and services that can be consumed by other OSGi modules.